NVIDIA/DeepLearningExamples/PyTorch/Segmentation/nnUNet/README.md

 * `data_module.py`: Defines `LightningDataModule` used by PyTorch Lightning.
 * `dali_loader.py`: Implements DALI data loader.

-The `models` folder contains information about the building blocks of nnU-Net and the way they are assembled.
+The `nnunet` folder contains information about the building blocks of nnU-Net and the way they are assembled.
 Its contents are:

-* `layers.py`: Implements convolution blocks used by U-Net template.
 * `metrics.py`: Implements dice metric
 * `loss.py`: Implements loss function.
 * `nn_unet.py`: Implements training/validation/test logic and dynamic creation of U-Net architecture used by nnU-Net.
-* `unet.py`: Implements the U-Net template.

 The `utils` folder includes:

+* `args.py`: Defines command line arguments.
-* `utils.py`: Defines some utility functions e.g. parser initialization.
+* `utils.py`: Defines utility functions.
 * `logger.py`: Defines logging callback for performance benchmarking.

 The `notebooks` folder includes:

+* `BraTS21.ipynb`: Notebook with our solution for BraTS21 challenge.
-* `custom_dataset.ipynb`: Shows instructions how to use nnU-Net for custom dataset.
+* `custom_dataset.ipynb`: Notebook which demonstrates how to use nnU-Net with custom dataset.

 Other folders included in the root directory are:

 * `images/`: Contains a model diagram.
 * `scripts/`: Provides scripts for training, benchmarking and inference of nnU-Net.

 ### Command-line options